-- 1. An aggregate of \$350,000 will be paid to Koskie Minsky LLP on behalf of the members of the Executive Plan represented by Koskie Minsky LLP; - 2. \$285,000 will be paid to Koskie Minsky LLP as partial reimbursement of the legal costs incurred by those Executive Plan members represented by Koskie Minsky LLP; - 3.
-An aggregate of \$15,000 will be paid in equal parts to the four Executive Plan members who were not represented by Koskie Minsky LLP; - 4. \$650,000 will be paid into the Plan and shared pro rata among all members of the Plan (other than those represented by the USW) regardless of the province in which the Plan member resides; - 5. \$105,000 will be paid to the USW on behalf of those members of the Plan represented by the USW; and - 6.
+- 1. An aggregate of \$350,000 will be paid to Koskie Minsky LLP on behalf of the Plan members represented by Koskie Minsky LLP; - 2. \$285,000 will be paid to Koskie Minsky LLP as partial reimbursement of the legal costs incurred by those Plan members represented by Koskie Minsky LLP; - 3.
+An aggregate of \$15,000 will be paid in equal parts to the four Plan members who were not represented by Koskie Minsky LLP; - 4. \$650,000 will be paid into the Salaried Plan and shared pro rata among all members of the Salaried Plan (other than those represented by the United Steelworkers (the "USW")) regardless of the province in which the Salaried Plan member resides; - 5. \$105,000 will be paid to the USW on behalf of those members of the Salaried Plan represented by the USW; and - 6.
 The balance of the Proceeds will be paid to the US Trustee on behalf of the bankruptcy estates of the US Indalex entities, without prejudice to the claims and liens, if any, of Sun and its affiliates and the claims and responses, if any, of the US Trustee and other parties in those proceedings.